-Together, we are building a world-class experience for our learners.
+Together, we built a world-class experience for our learners.

 Investing in this building and capital campaign was a no-brainer for us.